Klaudioz/PolyAnalyzer/README.md

 (b) Volatility metrics for risk assessment.
 (c) Filtered views (e.g., low-vol markets).

-This programme is ideal for identifying high-yield, low-risk LP opportunities in events like earnings bets or geopolitics.
+This software is ideal for identifying high-yield, low-risk LP opportunities in events like earnings bets or geopolitics.

 **Features**